-While the effects of the covid-19 pandemic on human health have been profound across borders, the way in which those effects have affected the regulatory needs and policies of different local, regional, national and supranational governments and agencies thus far varies significantly from one another for a gamut of reasons too nuanced to be efficiently mapped in these lines.

-However, all of those nuanced needs and policies converge in a discrete set of legal consequences when it comes to analysing the way in which concession contracts (which we define as the agreements under which certain activities are outsourced to non-government entities, including individual or corporate contractors and state-private joint ventures) are impacted by the crisis (which we define as the aggregation of adverse changes in circumstances making it necessary to adapt government policies to overcome a threat to the general well-being of the population).
+While the effects of the coronavirus pandemic on human health have been very similar across borders, the way in which these effects have affected the regulatory needs and policies of different local, regional, national and supranational governments and agencies so far varies significantly from one to the other for a gamut of reasons too nuanced to be efficiently mapped in these lines.
+However, all of these nuanced needs and policies converge in a discrete set of legal consequences when it comes to analysing the way in which 'concession contracts' (which we define as the agreements under which certain activities are outsourced to non-governmental entities - including individual or corporate contractors, and state-private joint ventures) are impacted by the 'crisis' (which we define as the aggregation of adverse changes in circumstances making it necessary to adapt governmental policies to overcome a threat to the general wellbeing of the population).

-We concede that the two critical definitions adopted are themselves arbitrary and technically too broad, but to any reader who was active - or trying to remain active - in the second quarter of 2021, the ubiquitous question marks currently surrounding most forms of human economic activity will provide a sufficiently clear backdrop that will assist those definitions in being widely accepted as practically relevant to the issues before us.
+Certainly, we will concede that the two critical definitions adopted are themselves arbitrary and technically too broad, but to any reader who was active - or trying to remain active - in the second quarter of the year 2020, the ubiquitous question marks currently surrounding most forms of human economic activity will provide a sufficiently clear backdrop that will assist those definitions to be widely accepted as practically relevant to the issues before us.

-We will first address the types of potential disputes that may arise at the intersection of concession contracts and situations of crisis, before moving on to analysing the substantive and procedural rules governing crisis situations, which typically arise from formulations of domestic law and which, for certain disputes, may be supplemented, superseded or supplemented by certain specific rules of public international law (including investment law).
+We will first address the types of potential disputes that may arise at the intersection of concession contracts and situations of crisis, and then move on to analysing the substantive and procedural rules governing crisis situations, which typically arise from formulations of domestic law, which, for certain disputes, may be supplemented, superseded or supplemented by certain specific rules of public international law (including investment law).